top of page

 Or so I thought.

-I had gained for myself a reputation amongst the staff as being someone who doesn’t play well in a team, and who isn’t very good at following instruction.
-Why?
-Because I spent practically no time following around my mentor.
-I hadn’t yet learned that a student’s job is to stick to their mentor like a limpet and follow them throughout the day to get a feel of what being a nurse is; no-one had explicitly told me that was what I was supposed to do.
-So, by the time that placement had finished, I hadn’t spent very much time learning from my mentor at all.. it actually wasn't until the end of my penultimate placement that one of my mentor's pointed out I didn't do a huge amount of shadowing.
+As a student I had gained for myself a reputation amongst the staff as being someone who doesn’t play well in a team, and who isn’t very good at following instruction.
+Uh-oh..
+I spent practically no time following around my mentor.
+I hadn’t yet learned that a student’s job is to stick to their mentor like a limpet on a damp rock and follow them throughout the day to get a feel of what being a nurse is; no-one had told me, and to be fair I’d not asked.
+So, by the time that placement had finished, I hadn’t spent very much time learning from my mentor at all.. it actually wasn't until the end of my penultimate placement that one of my mentors pointed out I didn't do a huge amount of shadowing.
+Too little, too late.

-I also managed to offend a senior nurse by singing loudly at the nurse’s station when he was trying to hold a board round; and irritate the ward manager by repeatedly asking her why none of the staff liked each other.. but I suppose they're other stories which are best left forgotten.
+[I also managed to offend a senior nurse by singing loudly at the nurse’s station when he was trying to hold a board round; and irritate the ward manager by repeatedly asking her why none of her staff liked each other.. but I suppose they're other stories which are best left in the Filofax in my head.]

 Placement #2

 Looking back, I don’t know how I survived this placement.
-It was my most miserable.
-There was a healthcare assistant on this ward who made it very apparent from the beginning that she didn’t like me being around.
+It was my most miserable, my make or break.. and oh did I break.
+There was a healthcare assistant on this ward who made it very apparent from the beginning that she didn’t like me being around (who knows why, I’m angelic).
 Whenever I was on the same shift as her, I would invariably find myself crying in the toilets over the way that she’d behave.
 At the time, I believed I was the worst student nurse there had ever been.
+Belief can lie.

 On one occasion, a patient had been discharged and she had told me I had to turn over the bed space, on my own.
-I cleaned and disinfected the bed, the chair, the drawers; replenished the oxygen equipment, plumbed in the suction, then re-made the bed with the most perfect hospital corners that had ever been achieved.
-I took my time, knowing that I had to do this properly because I didn’t want her finding any flaws in what I’d done.
+I cleaned and disinfected the bed, the chair, the drawers; replenished the oxygen equipment, plumbed in the suction, then re-made the bed with the most perfect hospital corners that had ever been achieved, I say hospital corners, they were fitted sheets; but I made sure I fitted them well.
+I took my time, knowing that I had to do this properly so that no flaws could be found in my work.
 As I was walking back towards the nurse’s station, I hear her voice behind me: “Do you really think that is suitable for the next patient?”

-May mercy be upon anyone who dares to speak to a student like that in front of me.
+May mercy be upon anyone who dares to speak to a student like that in front of me, I can get pretty spicey.

 Placement #5